Towards Unsupervised Training of Matching-based Graph Edit Distance Solver via Preference-aware GAN: Proposed Approach: GEDRanker

 \textbf{RL-based Training Objective.}\quad A widely adopted strategy for guiding $g_\phi$'s exploration towards better solutions is the use of reinforcement learning, specifically the REINFORCE \cite{williams1992simple}, such that:

-where $b$ is a baseline used to reduce gradient variance.
+where $c(G_1,G_2,\pi_{g_\phi})$ is the cost of the edit path computed according to the Edit Path Generation procedure in Section~\ref{sec:problem_definition}, and $b$ is a baseline used to reduce gradient variance.
 This method adjusts the parameters of $g_\phi$ to increase or decrease the matching probability of each node pair based on the resulting edit path length, encouraging the model to generate node matching probability matrices that are more likely to yield shorter edit paths.

 Unfortunately, this approach suffers from several limitations: (1) It does not directly optimize the graph edit distance and lacks interpretability, as the edit path length only serves as a scale for gradient updates; (2) It assumes all node pairs in $\pi_{g_\phi}$ contribute equally to the edit path length, thus all node pairs are assigned with the same scale, making it difficult to distinguish correctly predicted node matching probabilities from incorrect ones; (3) It ignores the combinatorial dependencies among node pairs, but the generated edit path is highly sensitive to such dependencies, limiting $g_\phi$'s ability to efficiently explore high quality solutions.